Mandzhi/Open-wind-project/README.md

-# Wind energy prediction for the La-Haute-Borne onshore wind farm
+# Wind energy prediction for the onshore wind farm

 ## Summary